aakashverma1124/Roadmap-To-React/README.md

 ### Into To Props:
 props short for properties, is the optional input that your component can accept.
 It also allows the component content to be dynamic.
 Means, using a single component we can apply some dynamic changes to it.

+### Intro to State:

+State is similar to props, but it is private and fully controlled by the component.
+It is basically used to change the message on some event.